marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 ## 8. Conclusions
 I use this approach in my current project, the team is happy with both - testing strategy and the way the dependencies are being composed.
 By treating the composition root as a tree with leaves, trunk, and roots we can segregate our concerns - functions with side effects from pure functions.
 Note that I have used Giraffe as the host, but the composition root is free from any framework references.
 You should be able to use this way in any F# project.

+#### 8.1 Two small pieces of advice that can help you in the future
+1. When your composition root will keep growing, consider making more roots.
+This will help you reason about dependencies.
+Remember that Composition Root is a single place, not a single type.
+2. I've created a record type in StockItemWorkflows for IO Dependencies.
+Feel free to skip it - if you have one or two dependencies you may simply pass the functions with the right signature (like Scott does in his post [2]).

 ## 9. EXTRA: Homework!
 Try to write an acceptance test for removing items from the stock in both approaches.
 I wrote the "production code" for you already.
 This will fully help you understand how to do it.
 This approach works extremely well with TDD as well - try to extend the functionality with one more use-case; adding items to the stock, but write the tests first.
 - - -